Novak Djokovic: 2013: Australian Open and year-end titles

-2014: Wimbledon and ATP Finals titles
+2014: Wimbledon and ATP Finals titles, four ATP 1000 wins

 Djokovic began the year by winning the Mubadala World Tennis Championship.
 At the Australian Open, he reached the quarterfinals with four straight-set wins before losing to Stanislas Wawrinka in five sets, ending his 25-match win streak in Melbourne and 14 consecutive Grand Slam semifinals.

 He won the Indian Wells Masters, defeating Roger Federer, and the Miami Masters by beating Rafael Nadal.
 A wrist injury affected his Monte Carlo campaign, where he lost to Federer in the semifinals.
 After recovery, he won the Italian Open over Nadal and donated his $500,000 prize to victims of the 2014 Southeast Europe floods.

 At the French Open, Djokovic dropped only two sets en route to the final but lost to Nadal in four sets, his first loss to him after four wins.

 Djokovic won his second Wimbledon title by defeating Federer in five sets in the final, reclaiming the world No. 1 ranking.
 He suffered early exits at the Canadian Open (to Jo-Wilfried Tsonga) and Cincinnati (to Tommy Robredo).
 At the US Open, he reached the semifinals but lost to Kei Nishikori.

 He won a fifth China Open title in six years, and after a semifinal loss to Federer in Shanghai, claimed the Paris Masters without dropping a set.

 At the ATP Finals, he set a record by dropping just nine games in the round-robin stage.
-By reaching the semifinals, Djokovic secured the year-end No. 1 ranking for the third time, tying Nadal for fifth most.
+By reaching the semifinals, Djokovic secured the year-end No. 1 ranking for the third time, tying Nadal for the fifth most.
+He won the title after Roger Federer withdrew from the final due to a back injury, which marked the first walkover in a final in the 45-year history of the tournament.

-2015: Australian Open, Wimbledon and US Open titles, six Masters
+2015: Career-best season: three majors, six Masters, and ATP Finals title

-Djokovic started 2015 at the Qatar Open in Doha, winning his first two rounds easily but losing in the quarterfinals to Ivo Karlović.
-He bounced back at the Australian Open, reaching the final without dropping a set until a tough semifinal against defending champion Stan Wawrinka.
-Djokovic won the final against Andy Murray in four sets, earning a record fifth Australian Open title and moving into equal eighth on the all-time Major titles list.
+Djokovic began the season at the Qatar Open in Doha, but lost in the quarterfinals against Ivo Karlović in three tight sets.
+He then played at the Australian Open, where he made it through the first five rounds without dropping a set.
+In the semifinals, he faced defending champion Stan Wawrinka, this time prevailing in 5 sets, and then beat Andy Murray in the final to win his 5th Australian Open title and 8th major overall.

-He then finished runner-up to Roger Federer at the Dubai Championships.
-Shortly after, Djokovic won his 21st Masters title at Indian Wells, defeating Federer in the final.
-He followed this with a fifth title at Miami, beating Andy Murray, and became the first player to win the Indian Wells–Miami double three times.

-In April, Djokovic won the Monte-Carlo Masters for the second time, becoming the first man to win the first three Masters 1000 events of the season.
-He withdrew from the 2015 Madrid Masters but then captured the Rome Masters, making it 4 Masters titles out of 4 entered that season.